A Jedi's Fight - A Star Wars Fan Fiction Story

 Yarmod became silent.
 His enthousiasme faltered, but after a long silence, he nodded.

 "I know that story, Yarmod, and I could add, that I'm Anakin's foster daughter.
-I adopted me and raised me.
+He adopted me and raised me.
 I grew up on the imperial domains of Morantan, but there's a difference.
-The Supreme Chancellor and the member of the High Council know everything about me.
+The Supreme Chancellor and the members of the High Council know everything about me.
 I was sentenced for what I did wrong and was brought to Wegoyy," Liane made a gesture to Ian, who wanted to interrupt.
 Liane continued.

 "The members of the High Council pardoned me.
 I am a citizen of the New Republic, but Ian and I need more evidence about our birth than Ben's story in this file.
 It's the truth, I know, we know, it is, but it's not enough.
 Until we have found our birth certificates we remain Liane Solichor and Ian Tydon, don't we my dear brother."